OMSAS – University of Ottawa

 Deferred Registration

-Once admitted in the first year, you may submit a request for deferred registration.
-We may grant this deferral under limited and special circumstances.
-The Admissions Office, in consultation with the Vice-Dean, may grant or refuse the request for deferral.
+A request for deferred registration is only considered under extenuating circumstances.
+The Admissions Office, in consultation with the vice-dean, may grant or refuse requests for deferral.

-If you wish to submit a request for deferral, you must send us a detailed letter no later than June 30, 2023.
+If you wish to submit a request for deferral, you must accept the offer of admission and send us a detailed letter explaining the reasons for your request.
+The letter must be received no later than June 30, 2025.

 If another medical school admits you and allows you to defer your registration, you will not be considered for admission to the Faculty of Medicine of the University of Ottawa, as long as you maintain your deferred registration.